 The University strongly encourages crime victims to report all criminal activity to police in order to insure prompt evaluation for timely warning or emergency notification and for inclusion in the statistics for the annual crime report.

 Crimes reported to counselors at UA's Counseling Center or to a physician or nurse at Student Health Services are confidential by law.
-Some off-campus reports also may be legally confidential (for example, to clergy or Portage Path Behavioral Health).
+Some off-campus reports also may be legally confidential (for example, to clergy, physicians or Portage Path Behavioral Health).
 Counselors and physicians are encouraged to report crimes reported to them consistent with their professional ethics and the limitations imposed by applicable confidentiality laws.
 Therefore, crimes reported to counselors and physicians within the scope of their professional licenses may not be included in the annual crime statistics report.

 Crimes that are reported to the following individuals or offices are included in the annual crime statistics report.
 Campus offices also are encouraged to report criminal incidents to UAPD contemporaneous with occurrence to ensure inclusion, and avoid duplication of statistics in the annual report.